m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ### Language

-My English may not be perfect, but I believe it's enough for communication.
+My English is not perfect, but I believe it's decent for communication.

-### Goals and Interests

-My biggest goal is to create a popular software/game that influentially encourages people to be useful individuals for their society and better for the world.

-I love programming and creating new frameworks but I am also interested in writing about existential subjects.
-Someday, I wish to be remembered as a philosopher :)

-### About me

 ## [Work Experience](#work-experience)